baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 On their own, the dark patterns we detect are not necessarily violations of data protection law.
 Using dark patterns in a consent dialog just results in the consent that is acquired through the dialog being invalid.
 As such, the actual violation that we can detect is the transmission of tracking data based on such invalid consent^[Though presenting the user with a consent dialog that uses dark patterns without ever actually requiring consent for any processing would arguably run afoul of the principle of lawfulness, fairness, and transparency set forth by Art.
 5(1)(a) GDPR and thus be a violation in and of itself.].

 We found that 328 of the 384 apps with a dialog (85.42%) transmitted pseudonymous data in any of our runs.
 Further, 297 of the 347 apps with a detected dark pattern in their dialog (85.59%) transmitted pseudonymous data in any of our runs.
-Taking that into consideration, we have detected that 77.34% of the 384 dialogs we detected failed to acquire valid consent for the tracking that they perform.
+Taking that into consideration, we have identified that 77.34% of the 384 detected dialogs failed to acquire valid consent for the tracking that they perform.

 ## Effect of User Choices

 To gain insights into how different choices in the consent dialogs affect the tracking going on, we collected the app's network traffic, distinguishing between the initial run without any user input, and the runs after accepting and rejecting the dialog if present.
 We collected traffic for 330 apps after accepting and 28 apps after rejecting.
 The latter number might seem low but can be explained by the fact that most dialogs we found either didn't contain a first-layer "reject" button at all or only had one with an ambiguous label and we only clicked ones with a clear label.
 We collected 185152 requests in the initial runs, 9342 requests in the accepted runs, and 323 requests in the rejected runs.
 Note that for the accepted and rejected runs, we only collected the traffic _after_ clicking the respective button.
 The initial traffic before any interaction was not recorded again in those runs.
-Given the low number of apps for which we were able to collect traffic after rejecting, and the low number of corresponding requests, the results for those are most likely not representative.
+Given the low number of apps for which we were able to collect traffic after rejecting and the low number of corresponding requests, the results for those are most likely not representative.
 <!-- select count(1) from runs where run_type='accepted'; -->
 <!-- select count(1) from runs where run_type='rejected'; -->
 <!-- select count(1) from filtered_requests where run_type = 'initial'; -->